128technology/docs/docs/plugin_icmp_reachability_detection.md

 #### Issues Fixed

-- **PLUGIN-1480** Large configuration was causing plugin config generation to fail
+- **PLUGIN-1480** Large configuration was causing plugin config generation to fail.

-  _**Resolution:**_ The config generation logic for the plugin will handle config with long lines correctly
+  _**Resolution:**_ The config generation logic for the plugin will handle config with long lines correctly.

 - **PLUGIN-1494**  No route being injected into FIB table for dns-app-id custom apps.